- £577 per week

 Shower Room: Thermostatic shower, basin, Separate W.C.

 GARDEN & PARKING: Sloping driveway to front with parking for several cars.
 Garage available for storing bikes, wetsuits, surfboards etc. To the front landscaped garden area and fairly steep stone steps to front door and terrace.
-Please note, raised terrace area not enclosed so exercise caution as there is a steep fall from unguarded edges and is not suitable for very young children unless closely supervised.
 To rear attractive large, private two tiered garden mainly laid to lawn, patio, garden furniture.

 Power and Heat: Gas and electricity included in rent; gas c.h./hot water, living flame coal effect electric fire lounge, heated towel rail shower room; double glazed sealed units.

-Bedding and Linen: Pillows & duvets included; bed linen provided; towels not provided but may be hired from the housekeeper @ £5 per person per week.
+Bedding and Linen: Pillows & duvets included; bed linen provided; towels provided.
+Please bring your own beach towels.

 Baby Equipment: Not provided but may be hired - see hire page.

-NOTES: No pets, no smoking, short breaks allowed November, December, January and February.
+NOTES: No pets, no smoking.
 Not suitable for very young children unless closely supervised due to raised terrace area, steep fall from unguarded edges.
 Telephone call box 500 yds.
-Wifi provided - see information about internet usage.
+Wifi provided with unlimited broadband.
 Mobile phone reception varies.
 Information about mobile phone coverage.

 Padstow is arguably now one of the best-known of Cornwall's holiday destinations - a working harbour still retaining the character of the fishing industry while also managing to reinvent itself as a modern holiday destination.
 Padstow has so much to offer the discerning holiday maker, with several beaches along the Camel Estuary, where you can also have a go at a range of water sports such as sailing and windsurfing, as well as a variety of boat trips such as fishing excursions, speedboat rides, sea-life safaris and the ever popular Jubilee Queen.
 You can indulge your passion for food at an excellent selection of restaurants in the town, which is now the base for a number of celebrity chefs including Rick Stein and Paul Ainsworth.
 If you're looking for more active pursuits, you can cycle the Camel Trail, the route of the old railway line running between Padstow and Bodmin.
 If walking is more your thing, there are many walking trails and routes waiting to be discovered, and if you're bringing a dog, there are plenty of dog-friendly places to explore.
 Gaining popularity in recent years is the Padstow Christmas Festival, now spread over four days, with cookery demonstrations, food and craft market, and entertainment.